Change of regularity in controllability and observability of systems of wave equations

-\paragraph{Abstract.} For a system of wave equations, we prove that boundary exact controllability at a level of regularity is equivalent to boundary exact controllability at all levels of regularity.
-We construct the solutions of the wave equation for both homogeneous and inhomogeneous Dirichlet boundary conditions at every level of regularity, and we check that exact controllability and observability are equivalent.
-Then, we prove that we can shift the regularity of an observability inequality in a natural way.
-The main ingredient of the proof is the ellipticity of the time-derivative on normal derivatives of solutions, which can be proved using microlocal analysis.
+\paragraph{Abstract.} Solutions of a system of wave equations are constructed for both homogeneous and inhomogeneous Dirichlet boundary conditions at every regularity level.
+We prove that boundary observability, and thus boundary exact controllability, at some regularity level is equivalent to boundary observability at all levels.
+The main ingredient is the ellipticity of a time-derivative on the Neumann trace of the solution, which is proved by microlocal techniques.